Deshram/Sales-Forecasting-for-Retail-Chains/README.md

 Choosed CatBoostRegressor for final model.

-Out of 5558 participants the ranks for score 0.685 were in range of 490-500's i.e the score can be considered as top 10% percentile rank.
+Out of 5558 participants the ranks for score 0.685 were in range of 490-500's i.e the score can be considered under top 10% percentile rank.